Hattula: Military

 Hattula has strong military connections due to the Parolannummi garrison located in its seat, Parola.
-The municipality hosts the Finnish Defence Forces' Armour Brigade and the adjacent Armour Museum, which showcases the history of Finnish armored and anti-tank troops.
-The Parola Armour Museum has a wide selection of American, German, French, Russian, and British tanks.
 A notable monument there is the Lion of Parola, a bronze lion statue commemorating Emperor Alexander II's 1863 visit.
-This lion motif is also featured on the Finnish Army's Armour School flag.
 The Parola area has been a military training ground since 1777 and historically hosted infantry and cavalry men during the 17th century.

 Churches

 Frescoes at Hattula Holy Cross Church.

 The municipality has three Evangelical Lutheran churches: the medieval Holy Cross Church, the 19th-century Hattula Church, and the Tyrväntö Church built between the late 18th and early 19th centuries.
 Aside from these, the Pentecostal Church's Home Church operates in the municipality center.

-The Holy Cross Church in Hattula, Finland, is the oldest church in the former Tavastia (Häme) province and a significant example of medieval Finnish architecture.
-The Gothic-style church was an important pilgrimage destination for Catholics during the Middle Ages, known for its rich religious and artistic heritage.
-It houses about two hundred frescoes dated from 1510.
-Uniquely, the church's original ceiling paintings survived the Reformation without being whitewashed, preserving the vivid original colors.